 The Company earns an initial franchise fee, a franchise development agreement fee and ongoing royalty fees under the Company's franchise agreements.
 Initial franchise fee revenue is recognized at the point a franchise shop opens for business to the public, as this is the point in time when the Company has substantially performed all initial services required under the franchise agreement.
 The Company recognized franchise fee revenue of \$0.3 million, \$0.3 million and \$0.4 million in fiscal year 2013, 2014 and 2015, respectively.
 Initial franchise fee payments received by the Company before the shop opens are recorded as deferred revenue in the consolidated balance sheet.
 The Company had deferred revenue related to initial franchise fees of \$0.2 million and \$0.5 million included in accrued expenses as of December 28, 2014 and December 27, 2015, respectively.
 Franchise development agreement fee represents the exclusivity rights for a geographical area paid by a third party to develop Potbelly shops for a certain period of time.
-Franchise development agreement fee payments received by the Company are recorded as deferred revenue in the consolidated balance sheet and amortized over the life of the franchise development agreement.
+Franchise development agreement fee payments received by the Company are recorded as deferred revenue related to franchise development agreement fees of \$0.2 million and \$0.4 million recorded as accrued expenses as of December 28, 2014 and December 27, 2015, respectively as a deferred revenue related to franchise development agreement fees of \$0.2 million and \$0.4 million recorded as accrued expenses as of December 28, 2014 and December 27, 2015, respectively.
 The Company had deferred revenue related to franchise development agreement fees of \$0.2 million and \$0.4 million recorded as accrued expenses as of December 28, 2014 and December 27, 2015, respectively.
 Royalty fees are based on a percentage of sales and are recorded as revenue as the fees are earned and become receivable from the franchisee.
 The Company recognized royalty fees revenue of \$0.8 million, \$1.2 million and \$1.5 million for fiscal years 2013, 2014, and 2015, respectively.